bripkens/ec2c.js/README.md

 It even supports multiple AWS profiles via the `AWS_PROFILE` [environment variable](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Using_Profiles_with_the_SDK).

 ## Configuration
 *ec2c* currently has limited configuration parameters.
 It assumes that defaults are what you want.
-In a future release private keys and EC2 credentials section may become configurable.

  - **Default User Name**: It is possible to define a default user name.
 To do so, specify it via an `EC2C_DEFAULT_USER_NAME` environment variable.
 For example, you could put the following into your `.bashrc`.